bechedeuff/paleo_analyzer/README.md

 ### Earth System Science
 - Multi-proxy correlation analysis
 - Frequency-domain relationship studies
+- Temporal precedence and causality studies
 - Lead-lag relationship identification
 - Climate sensitivity to orbital forcing
+- Process timing and synchronization analysis

 ## Citation

-If you use this tool in your research, please cite appropriately and mention the key methods:
+If you use this tool in your research, please cite appropriately:
-- Rolling window correlation analysis
-- Continuous wavelet transform analysis using PyCWT
-- Cross-wavelet coherence analysis
-- Milankovitch cycle identification

 **Citation:**
 ```